lmj/lfarm/README.md

 # lfarm

-lfarm is a Common Lisp library for distributing work across machines.
-It implements the [lparallel] (http://lparallel.org) kernel API.
+lfarm is a Common Lisp library for distributing work across machines using the [lparallel] (http://lparallel.org) API.

 ### Download